core-wg/resource-directory/draft-ietf-core-resource-directory.md

 * a unique endpoint name ("ep")
 * a Registration Base URI ("base", a URI typically describing the scheme://authority part)
 * a lifetime ("lt"),
-* a registration resource location inside the RD ("loc"),
+* a registration resource location inside the RD ("href"),
 * optionally a sector ("d")
 * optional additional endpoint attributes (from {{iana-registry}})